hephaestus-compiler-project/types-bug-study-artifact/README.md

 ./scripts/fetch/get_data_for_selected_bugs.sh downloads data
 ```
 The above script takes as input the `downloads` directory
-that includes the initial dataset, and the `data` directory that contains
+that includes the entire dataset of bugs,
+and the `data/` directory that contains
-an `iterations` directory with the selected bugs.
-The script
+an `iterations/` directory with the bugs examined in our paper.
+Note that the directory `iterations/` includes the bugs
+that were selected and manually analyzed in each iteration
+as described in Section 2.2 of our paper.
+For example,
+the file `data/iterations/1/java.txt` shows the `javac` bugs
+that were examined in first iteration of our manual analysis.

+Regarding its execution,
+the script `get_data_for_selected_bugs.sh`
+first downloads the revisions of bug fixes
+corresponding to each of the selected bugs,
-downloads fixes' diffs, and computes general statistics for these fixes in
+and then stores some general statistics for these fixes in
+the `data/diffs/{groovy,java,kotlin,scala}/bug_id` directory.
-`data/diffs/{groovy,java,kotlin,scala}/bug_id`.
-Each generated directory
-contains a `.diff` and a `stats.csv` file.
+Each generated directory contains a `.diff` and a `stats.csv` file.
+The `.diff` file is the revision of the corresponding fix,
+while the `stats.csv` file enumerates for each source file
+how many lines were inserted, deleted or modified by the revision.

 ## Dataset Overview